Skip to content

 Please note that selected specific learning elements are included for disciplines only due to the overlap between these learning elements and what would be included with body systems.

-2. Describe the structure and function of cellular components related to biochemical function.
+2. Describe the cellular and molecular components related to biochemical processes in both normal and pathologic states.

-3. Apply knowledge of cellular responses to injury, and the underlying etiology, biochemical and molecular alterations, to assess therapeutic interventions.
+4. Utilize knowledge of cellular responses to injury, including the underlying etiology, to explain therapeutic interventions.

-5. Describe and apply principles of bioenergetics and energy metabolism.
+6. Describe the principles of bioenergetics and energy metabolism in homeostatic and pathologic states.

 1. Distinguish between the normal and abnormal development at the level of the cell, tissue, organ, system, and organism.

-2. Identify anatomical processes as they relate to sex and reproduction.
+2. Identify anatomical processes as they relate to sex, reproduction, and embryology.

 3. Identify microscopic and gross anatomical structures, functions, and their interrelationships in health and disease based on assessments, including imaging and examination.

-4. Recognize the clinical significance of the structural and functional neuroanatomy of the peripheral nervous system, including motor, sensory, sympathetic, and parasympathetic systems.
+4. Describe the structural and functional neuroanatomy of the peripheral nervous system, including motor, sensory, sympathetic, and parasympathetic systems and its relevance to clinical scenarios.

-5. Recognize the clinical significance of the organization of blood supply, venous drainage, and lymphatic systems as they relate to the constituents of each anatomical compartment or cavity.
+5. Describe the organization of blood supply, venous drainage, and lymphatic systems as they relate to the constituents of each anatomical compartment or cavity and its relevance to clinical scenarios.

-1. Understand the key elements of the innate and adaptive immune responses.
+1. Describe the structure and functions of the components of the innate and adaptive immune responses.

-2. Understand the principles of immunodiagnostic assays and immunotherapies.
+2. Apply the principles of immunodiagnostic assays and immunotherapies.

 3. Identify the process leading to the activation of the immune system and its effector mechanisms.

-4. Understand the immune responses to control infectious agents; the development of immunologically mediated diseases; and the immune response to transplants and cancer.
+4. Explain the immune responses to control infectious agents; the development of immunologically mediated diseases; and the immune response to transplants and cancer.

-5. Specify the mechanisms of action of physical and chemical methods used to control microbial growth.
+5. Explain the mechanisms of action of physical and chemical methods used to control microbial growth.

-6. Recognize the methodology used for the isolation and identification of microbial pathogens.
+6. Describe the methodology used for the isolation and identification of microbial pathogens.

-7. Understand the following aspects of diseases caused by microbial pathogens:
+7. Describe the following aspects of diseases caused by microbial pathogens:

 1. Explain the physiological basis of cell excitability, general principles of synaptic transmission, and mechanisms underlying the neuromuscular junction.